unkeyed/unkey/examples/nextjs-expiration/README.md

 The code for creating apis keys is in `src/server/unkey-client.ts`.
 There is a function called `createApiKey` that accepts a name and expiration time in milliseconds.
 It uses the unkey client to create a new key and returns the key.

-The verification of the key happens in the Nextjs middleware at `src/middleware.ts`.
-It matches any route starting with `/api` It simple checks for the Authorization header and checks if the key is valid using `verifyKey`.
+The verification happens in the route handler at `/app/api/forecast/route.ts`.
+It simple checks for the Authorization header and checks if the key is valid using `verifyKey`.
 All the logic of checking the expiration time is handled by unkey.